 Who knows, your third grader might end up teaching you a thing or two about technology, because these lessons will be coming home every day in the form of homework -- about 30 minutes per night this year.
 So clear off the kitchen table, and remember: Help, don't do!

-For more information on third grade, including ways you can support your child's learning at home, check out the links on the next page.
+For more information on third grade, including ways you can support your child's learning at home, check out the links below.